 If you are arrested for DWI within 10 years of a prior offense, the state can take certain administrative actions.
 This is true even if you are not subsequently convicted for this DWI.

-License Suspension: The State will revoke your license for 12 months when you are arrested for a second DWI.
-If you fail a breath test, the suspension will be for a minimum of one year.
-If you refuse a breath test, that suspension will be for at least three years.
+License Suspension: The Texas Department of Public Safety will move to revoke your license when you are arrested for a second DWI.
+If you fail a breath or blood test, DPS will move to suspend your license for one year.
+If you refuse a breath or blood test, that suspension could be for two years.
+A license suspension can potentially be avoided by taking the appropriate steps to save your driver's license.
+A board certified DWI specialist knows how and what to do to give you the best chance of saving your driving privileges.

 Ignition Interlock Device: The State will also require you to install an ignition interlock device on your car before you can drive again.
 This will prevent you from driving if you have any alcohol on your breath.
 Getting this installed in your car can be very expensive.